litdb/litdb.dev/MyApp/_includes/home/composable.md

     WHERE ${o4.contactId} = ${c.id}
       AND ${o4.createdAt} >= ${startOfYear}`

-const q = $.from(c)
+// Compose queries from multiple query builders and SQL fragments const q = $.from(c)
     .join(o, { on:(c,o) => $`${c.id} = ${o.contactId}`})
     .where`${o.createdAt} = (${recentOrder})`